 As their digital transformation journeys continue into 2020, many financial institutions are sustaining momentum by building on early successes and learning from setbacks.

-With Salesforce’s World Tour New York taking over the Javits Center in the financial capital of the world, Senior Vice President and General Manager of Financial Services at Salesforce Rohit Mahna and his colleague Geoff Green, Head of Mortgage and Lending, assessed the industry in light of ongoing digital transformations.
+Senior Vice President and General Manager of Financial Services at Salesforce Rohit Mahna and his colleague Geoff Green, Head of Mortgage and Lending, assessed the industry in light of ongoing digital transformations.
 Listen to the entire podcast to hear Mahna and Green discuss successful digital transformation in financial services:

 While it’s necessary for these financial institutions to go through each step of the digital transformation process, the journey can prove to be painful and full of pitfalls.